-Fatty Liver Dinner Ideas: What to Eat for NAFLD
+Fatty Liver Dinner Ideas: Healthy, Liver-Friendly Recipes

 Homemade Hummus

-First, leave 1 cup of chickpeas in 4 cups of water over night (ideally, 12 hours).
+First, leave 1 cup of chickpeas in 4 cups of water overnight (ideally, 12 hours).
 Throw the water away, rinse the chickpeas and transfer them in a large pot, then cover them with water (about 8-9 cups).

 Bring to a boil, then reduce the heat to low and let them simmer until they are cooked – about 1 hour.
 Add more water if needed and stir occasionally.